erjank/teaching/live.md

 out thoroughly before the workshop: run through the lesson as you would during the actual teaching and test the effect of your modification.

-Some instructors use printouts of the lesson material during teaching.
-Others use a second device (tablet or laptop) when teaching, on which they can view their own notes and the shared notes the learners are taking.
-This seems to be more reliable than displaying one virtual desktop while flipping back and forth to another.

 ## Embrace Mistakes